runtimeverification/javamop/README.md

 This error is caused by Java's 64KB maximum method size constraint.
 If a method of the monitored class is already too big, then, after inserting the advice at the pointcuts, it may exceed the 64KB limit.

+If you have access to the source code (.java files) of the program that you want to monitor, then the easiest way to solve this problem is weaving the source code (.java files) instead of weaving the compiled code (.class).
+The AspectJ compiler optimize the source code to make it more space-efficient so that it will not violate the method size constraint during weaving.

-To address this issue, we provide a patch for the standard AspectJ source code to solve this problem.
-Please follow the instructions below to install the patch (Please backup your AspectJ before applying this patch):
+In case you encounter such problem, but either you do not have access to the source code, or, you prefer to weave using the compiled code, then we also provide a patch for the standard AspectJ source code to solve this problem.
+Please follow the instructions below to install the patch (Please backup your AspectJ before applying the patch):

 **Prerequisites for using the patch:**

 * AspectJ source code.